• Skip to primary navigation

 Step 4: Garnish & Serve.
 Top french toast with fresh fruit like strawberries, blackberries, thyme, and maple syrup, then dust with powdered sugar.
 You could even add peanut butter as a sweet and savory option!

 • Try other types of bread.
-Brioche, challah, sweet Hawaiian bread, and even my brioche-based babka (chocolate hazelnut, raspberry pecan, or s’mores) would be delightful enriched breads to use in place of crusty sourdough bread for homemade french toast.
+Brioche, challah, sweet Hawaiian bread, and even my brioche-based babka (chocolate hazelnut, raspberry pecan, or s’mores) would be delightful enriched breads to use in place of crusty sourdough bread for homemade french toast or a brioche french toast casserole!

 • Make it a breakfast sandwich.
 It might sound decadent, but using your sourdough french toast as the base for a cheesy, eggy, meaty delicious breakfast sandwich is a seriously delicious move that I wholeheartedly recommend you try.
 The perfect way to enjoy an easy breakfast with go-to rather simple ingredients.